aws-samples/serverless-patterns/appsync-private-api-sam/README.md

    - Enter a stack name
    - Enter the desired AWS Region
+   - Enter the VpcID where to deploy the Private AppSync API
+   - Enter a comma-separated list of SubnetIds in the VPC to deploy theA AppSync API Interface Endpoint
    - Allow SAM CLI to create IAM roles with the required permissions.

    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.